Kiffhost/exalted-scripture-understanding/Charms/Lunar/Perception/Mysticism/Perceiving the Hidden World.md

 The Lunar’s senses awaken to the ephemeral existence of spirits.
 She can perceive (but not touch) dematerialized entities.
 ## Protean

-In animal shapes with sense-enhancing Merits, the Lunar intuits whenever a dematerialized character comes within long range, prompting her to use this Charm if she chooses.
+In animal shapes with sense-enhancing [[Merits]], the Lunar intuits whenever a dematerialized character comes within long range, prompting her to use this Charm if she chooses.